Keynotes and Workshops

-What people are saying after hearing Greg Yates speak on professional career revitalization:
+What people are saying after hearing public speaker Greg Yates on professional career revitalization:

 I wish I had met Greg Yates sooner.
 I came out of Cornell Law School in 1984.
 And even though I was very ‘successful,’ the nearly three decades I spent as a trial lawyer never deeply satisfied me.
 Greg is a powerful speaker, trainer and coach; he understands well this predicament.
 As advisor and mentor, as someone who has walked his talk, he can guide you along the path to real professional fulfillment.
 Our lives are way too short to muddle through in work that doesn’t rock our world.
 If you’re not waking up every day excited and on fire about your life and your profession, you need Greg.

 If you’ve ever dreamt about pursuing a career that truly spoke to you, Greg will inspire you to stop considering and start doing.
 His own personal stories resonated so much with me…that outside appearances of success are sometimes not enough and the wisdom you’ve gained from years of experience can serve others and yourself by pursuing something that is true to your talents, ethics and passions.
 Greg’s dry wit, amazing honesty and personal success will help you make the positive changes that are uniquely right for you.